vignesh-gunda/DBMS_Project/Architecture.md

 #### USER AUTHENTICATION:
-1. Login page-
+1. Login page
 users as well as vendors

 1. Register page-
   users as well as vendors